exakat/exakat/docs/Annex.rst

 List of analyzers, by version of introduction, newest to oldest.
 In parenthesis, the first element is the analyzer name, used with 'analyze -P' command, and the seconds, if any, are the ruleset, used with the -T option.
 Rulesets are separated by commas, as the same analysis may be used in several rulesets.

+* 1.9.5

+  * Interfaces Is Not Implemented (Interfaces/IsNotImplemented)

 * 1.9.4

   * Coalesce And Concat (Structures/CoalesceAndConcat ; Analyze)